nverment/Obsidian-Vault/δικτυα 2/chapter 6.md

 - if dest. switch not on the known table, frame is sent to all interfaces
 - data on table updated
 - if dest. switch on the known table, frame is instantly sent to correct interface
-- *each subnet of LAN segments become seperate collision domains*
+- *each subnet of LAN segments become separate collision domains*

 - routers - routing tables, routing algorithms
 - switches - switch tables, **filtering, learning algorithms**